by David Shaw

 The new quantum data center is in effect in competition with other centers, such as the Leibniz Supercomputing Centre.
 This already hosts a 20Q trapped ion and 20Q superconducting circuit based QPUs.
 Leibniz (and other such centers across Europe) will be under pressure to upgrade their processors.
 (Below 50-60Q, quantum processors can in any event be simulated on conventional computers).

 Ultimately, many believe that only much larger scaled-up systems will unlock the real potential of quantum computing and ultimately establish a dominant design.
-For an in depth review please read GQIs Outlook Report: The Road to Shor Era Quantum Computing (developed in conjunction with the NATA Innovation Fund).
+For an in depth review please read GQIs Outlook Report: The Road to Shor Era Quantum Computing (developed in conjunction with the NATO Innovation Fund).

 The French quantum program has equally been forging its own success.
 Backed by €1.8B of spending over 2021-25, it has helped accelerate an already strong ecosystem.
 Consolidating both French innovation and attracting collaboration, in particular from across the EU.
 There is a danger that confirmation for new funding for the program beyond 2025 may be delayed due to the current political impasse in France.
 But such is the momentum already established behind the leading French quantum startups and early industrial champions, This shouldn’t be an existential threat to the sector in France.
 Strong centres exist around Paris and Grenoble with support from institutes such as Inria and CEA-Leti.